kisyaba/Health-portal/README.md

 ## Db

-Run `npm run server` runs the json db setup for this application
+Open another terminal and run `npm run server` to start the mock server